You must be resident in Cambridge during your programme

-The MPhil in Innovation, Strategy & Organisation is an interdisciplinary programme exploring innovation and change through three interconnecting themes: innovation and work practices, innovation and strategic change, and new organisational forms.
+The MPhil in Innovation, Strategy and Organisation is an interdisciplinary programme exploring innovation and change through three interconnecting themes: innovation and work practices, innovation and strategic change, and new organisational forms.

-The programme seeks to provide the methodological and theoretical foundation for further research and is specifically aimed at students intending to continue to a PhD degree, whether in Cambridge or elsewhere.
-Students who complete the MPhil and proceed to the Cambridge Judge Business School PhD programme can apply to have their MPhil year counted towards their residence requirements for the PhD.
+The programme provides the foundation for further research and is aimed at students intending to continue to a PhD degree, whether in Cambridge or elsewhere.

-The MPhil in Innovation, Strategy & Organisation programme consists of:
+The MPhil in Innovation, Strategy and Organisation programme consists of:

-- three core courses, one for each of the three areas of Innovation, Strategy and Organisation
+- three core courses, one for each of the 3 areas of Innovation, Strategy and Organisation

 - two research methodology core courses